Alcoholism Warning Signs and Symptoms

 Alcohol Tolerance

-When you have to drink a lot more than usual in order to feel the same effects, your body has built up a tolerance to alcohol.
+When you have to drink a lot more than usual to feel the same effects, your body has built up a tolerance to alcohol.
 Having a high tolerance to alcohol is an early sign of alcohol abuse or alcoholism.

 Alcohol Withdrawal

-Withdrawal symptoms are the physical consequences of abstaining from alcohol for even a short period of time.
-Suffering from alcoholism requires a person to drink in order to relieve or avoid these physical symptoms.
-Some withdrawal symptoms include:
+Withdrawal symptoms are the physical consequences of abstaining from alcohol for even a short period.
+Suffering from alcoholism requires a person to drink to relieve or avoid these physical symptoms.

 - Tremors, convulsions, or uncontrolled shaking